Atlas: Outside Help Market

 Board Formal oversight.
 Governance, accountability, fiduciary structure.
 Pre-decision clarity where no one has named the real question.

-Private advisor Decision architecture.
+Business coach business owner coaching.
 Control, authority, ownership, capital, governance, and consequence.
 Running the function or replacing the operator.

 AI assistance Information, drafting, analysis, and workflow support.
 Clear inputs, defined constraints, and reviewable outputs.
 Consequence, accountability, or judgment ownership.

-Five owner intents, not five content buckets.
+Five owner intents, not five filing buckets.

 Symptoms